Richa710/YOUTUBE-TRANSCRIPT-SUMMARIZER/README.md

 ![LOGO](youtube-transcript-summarizer-web-browser-extension/icon.png)

-## Project Overview
+## About the project
-This project is an integration of web development and the very emerging technology, Machine Learning.
-This Project aims to provide summarized content of a video in the form of transcripts by keeping all the important points and making it short and easily understandable.
-This will be useful in getting the summary of several lecture videos easily.
-The summarized text can also be downloaded easily.The issue with the content on youtube is that there’s a lot of it.
-So to resolve this issue, there should be a tool which can provide a summarization of the video and therefore saves time.
+Youtube transcript summarizer is a project designed with the help of web development and Machine Learning, this project aims to provide summarized content of a video in the form of transcripts by keeping all the important points and making it short and easily understandable.
+The summarized text can also be downloaded easily.

-## Problem and Solution Statement
-Enormous number of video recordings are being created and shared on the YouTube throughout the day.
-It becomes really difficult to spend time in watching such videos which may have a longer duration than expected and sometimes our efforts may become futile if we aren’t able to find relevant information out of it.
-Summarizing transcripts of such videos will allows us to quickly look out for the important patterns in the video and helps us to save time and efforts to go through the whole content of the video.

-## Implementation strategy
+## Project context
+There's a lot of content on the youtube which is lengthy and does not contain any fruitful information which is the major issue.
+A lot of time is spent on watching these contents and end up getting no relevant information out of it, makes our time and efforts of no use.
+So this issue is resolved by a tool which can provide summarization of the video and therefore saves time.

+## How it works?
-So basically, this is a chrome extension, having an option to copy to the current URL of the video being selected.
-After providing the link, it will access the transcript of the particular audio using the YouTube transcript API and then the transcript will be provided to a machine learning model that will in return provide the summarized text of the transcript.
+So basically, a chrome extension is being created which has an option to copy to the current URL of the video being selected.
+The link is provided and it will access the transcript of the particular audio using the YouTube transcript API and then the transcript will be provided to a machine learning model that will in return provide the summarized text of the transcript.
 The summarized text would be downloadable by the user.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## Features
 - Multiple Language available (English, Hindi, Braille)
 - Runtime Text to Speech Conversion (English language Only)
 - Get Transcripts of videos of any length.